Here are the most coveted natural and clean foundations of 2023, expertly curated by Kristin Adams, a natural cosmetic industry expert.

 Thank you so much for being a loyal Afterglow customer and an incredible part of our journey all these years!

-AD Some of the links below are affiliate links which means this blog receives a small commission if you click through and make a purchase.
+AD Some of the links below are affiliate links, meaning this blog receives a small commission if you click through and make a purchase.
 Your purchase through the link is greatly appreciated and supports the continued upkeep of this blog at no additional cost to you.